Ryan Crocker: Diplomatic posts

-In January 2002, he was appointed interim chargé d'affaires to the new government of Afghanistan, and was confirmed as Ambassador to Pakistan in October 2004.
-In September 2004, President Bush nominated and appointed him to the diplomatic rank of Career Ambassador, the highest rank in the Foreign Service, equivalent to a four-star flag officer in the U.S. military.
-On January 8, 2007, Secretary of State Condoleezza Rice announced that the Bush administration would nominate Crocker as the new American Ambassador to Iraq, replacing Zalmay Khalilzad, once that Khalilzad's confirmation to the post of Ambassador to the UN was complete.
+In January 2002, he was appointed interim chargé d'affaires to the new government of Afghanistan, and was confirmed as the ambassador to Pakistan in October 2004.
+In September 2004, President Bush nominated for and appointed him to the diplomatic rank of career ambassador, the highest rank in the Foreign Service, equivalent to a four-star flag officer in the U.S. military.
+On January 8, 2007, Secretary of State Condoleezza Rice announced that the Bush administration would nominate Crocker as U.S. ambassador to Iraq, replacing Zalmay Khalilzad, once Khalilzad's confirmation as ambassador to the UN was complete.
 Before leaving Islamabad, Crocker joined Pakistani journalist Ahmed Quraishi in a farewell TV interview on state-run PTV, where he opened up about his experiences in Iraq and the Middle East.
 Crocker used the occasion to share an incident involving then Vice President Dick Cheney during a short surprise visit to Pakistan in February 2007.

 On December 4, 2009, the Bush School of Government and Public Service announced the appointment of Crocker as its next dean, effective January 25, 2010.

-Although retired from the State Department and the Foreign Service, Crocker was called upon by the Obama Administration and nominated by President Barack Obama in April 2011 to serve as the U.S. Ambassador to Afghanistan.
+Although retired from the State Department and the Foreign Service, Crocker was called upon by the Obama administration and nominated by President Barack Obama in April 2011 to serve as the U.S. ambassador to Afghanistan.
 The appointment was confirmed by the United States Senate by unanimous consent on June 30, 2011.
 In July 2012 he stepped down, as announced in May due to unspecified health reasons.
-When he stepped down in July 2012 as ambassador in Kabul, Crocker was named an Honorary Marine by the United States Marine Corps.
+When he stepped down, Crocker was named an Honorary Marine by the United States Marine Corps.

-In 2013, he received an honorary doctorate degree from the American University of Afghanistan, an institution he supports.
+In 2013, he received an honorary doctorate degree from the American University of Afghanistan.

 On May 10, 2013, he was nominated to serve as a member of the Broadcasting Board of Governors.

 In December 2013, he voiced his opinion that America should quietly work with the Syrian government, despite its involvement in the Syrian Civil War, as a lesser of the evils.

-In October 2020, Crocker received the Sylvanus Thayer Award presented by the United States Military Academy's Association of Graduates for exemplifying personal devotion West Point's motto: Duty, Honor, Country.
+In October 2020, Crocker received the Sylvanus Thayer Award presented by the United States Military Academy's Association of Graduates for exemplifying personal devotion West Point's motto, "duty, honor, country."

+In December 2024, Texas A&M awarded Crocker with an honorary doctoral degree for Public Service Excellence.